Commercial Liquor Licensing

 A menu of Full Course Meals must be available in the restaurant area at all times, but adjacent areas such as a lounge or patio may provide Light Meals.

 A Restaurant Permit holder may open the restaurant establishment every day for beverage alcohol service between the maximum regulated hours, and may remain open for food service only after lawful beverage alcohol service and the cut-off period cease.
-If the Restaurant Permit includes an Off-sale Endorsement, both the restaurant and off-sale areas must be open for a minimum of six hours each day for five days each week.
-Alcohol may be sold in closed containers from the off-sale area during the Tolerance Period.

 An applicant may be eligible for a Tavern Permit where the primary purpose of the business is the sale of beverage alcohol.
 Under The Alcohol Control Regulations, 2013, there are two types of liquor-primary establishments: Taverns and Tavern Brew Pubs.